Minimizing convex quadratic with variable precision conjugate gradients

-Two different but converging contexts motivate the analysis presented here.
-The first is the frequent occurence of problems involving a hierachy of model representations themselves resulting in the ability to use approximate versions of $A$ to compute the product $Ap$.
-This occurs for instance in discretized applications, possibly in a multi-resolution framework, or in inexactly weighted linear and nonlinear least-squares where the product itself is obtained by applying an iterative procedure\footnote{Our starting point was a nonlinear weighted least-squares problem occuring in large-scale data assimilation for weather forecasting \cite{GratGuroSimoToin17b}, where the inverse of the weighting matrix can not be computed.
-It use thus requires the iterative solution of an innermost linear system.}.
-The second is the increasing importance of computations in multi-precision arithmetic on the new generations of high-performance computers (see \cite{High17} and the many references therein), in which the use of varying levels of accuracy is seen as a key ingredient in obtaining state-of-the-art energy-efficient computer architectures.
-In both cases, using 'inexact' products $Ap$ (while controlling their inexactness) within Krylov-based iterative methods is natural option.
-In what follows, we focus on the analysis of this choice from the point of view of ensuring a prescribed decrease in the objective function $q$.
+Two different contexts motivate the analysis presented here.
+The first is the frequent occurrence of problems involving a hierarchy of model representations, themselves providing approximations of~$A$ to compute the product $Ap$.
+This occurs for instance in discretized applications, possibly in a multi-resolution framework, or in inexactly weighted linear and nonlinear least-squares, where the product itself is obtained by applying an iterative procedure \footnote{Our starting point was a nonlinear weighted least-squares problem occuring in large-scale data assimilation for weather forecasting \cite{GratGuroSimoToin18b}, where the inverse of the weighting matrix can not be computed.
+It thus requires the iterative solution of an innermost linear system.}.
+The second is the increasing importance of computations in multi-precision arithmetic on the new generations of high-performance computers (see \cite{GalaHoro11,PuGalaYangSchaHoro16,cahi18,fahi18,htdh18,HigPraZou19,hipr19} and the many references therein), in which the use of varying levels of floating point precision is a key ingredient for obtaining state-of-the-art energy-efficient computer architectures.
+In both cases, using inexact matrix-vector products (while controlling their inexactness) within the method of conjugate gradients (CG) of Hestenes and Stiefel \cite{HestStie52} is a natural option.